thoughtspot/thoughtspot.github.io/_release/notes.md

 <h3>Scriptability</h3>
 There are several new features for Scriptability:
 <ul>
-<li><p><strong>Export custom SpotApps</strong>: You can now export your own custom SpotApps, or collections of Scriptable ThoughtSpot Answers, Pinboards, Views, tables, and Worksheets, packaged together as a zip file.
-Simply navigate to <strong>Data > SpotApps</strong> and choose the objects you would like to include in a custom SpotApp.
-Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/app-templates.html">SpotApps</a>.</p>
+<li><p><strong>Export custom sets of TML files</strong>: You can now export your own custom sets of TML files, or collections of Scriptable ThoughtSpot Answers, Liveboards, Views, tables, and Worksheets, packaged together as a zip file.
+Simply navigate to <strong>Data > Utilities > Import/Export TML</strong> and choose the objects you would like to include in a custom set of TML files.
+Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html">Migrate multiple TML files</a>.</p>
 <p>This feature is in Beta.
 To enable it, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support</a>.</p></li>
 <li><strong>GUID handling</strong>: ThoughtSpot now recognizes pre-existing GUIDs upon import and asks if you would like to update the existing object or create a new one.
 Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/scriptability.html">Scriptability</a>.</li>
 <li>ThoughtSpot Scripting Language is now called ThoughtSpot Modeling Language.</li></ul>